Crash of a North American B-25N Mitchell in Red Bluff

 Circumstances:

-While in cruising altitude, the twin engine airplane went into a dive and eventually crashed in a prairie.
-The pilot, sole on board, was killed.
+While in cruising altitude, the pilot lost control of the airplane that entered a dive and eventually crashed into a lake located near Acworth, Georgia.
+The aircraft was destroyed and the pilot, sole on board, was killed.
+The airplane was owned by C. W. Matthews.

 Probable cause: